William Chester Minor: Military career

 He was accepted by the Union Army as a surgeon and may have served at the Battle of the Wilderness in May 1864, which was notable for the terrible casualties suffered by both sides.
 There is an unverified story of Minor also being given the task of punishing an Irish soldier in the Union Army by branding him on the face with a D for "deserter" and that this incident later played a role in Minor's delusions.
 Historians disagree as to whether the Union Army used branding as a punishment for desertion, which means that the story may be fabricated.
 Moreover, it is unlikely Minor was present at the Battle of the Wilderness, which took place May 5–7, 1864, since his military records place him at Knight USA Hospital in New Haven at that time and do not show him arriving at 2 Division Hospital USA at Alexandria, Virginia, until May 17.

 After the end of the Civil War, Minor saw duty in New York City.
 He was strongly attracted to the red-light district of the city and devoted much of his off-duty time to consorting with prostitutes.
 By 1867, his behavior had come to the attention of the army and he was transferred to a remote post in the Florida Panhandle.
-By 1868, his condition had progressed to the point that he was admitted to St. Elizabeths Hospital, a lunatic asylum (as mental hospitals were then called) in Washington, D.C.
+By 1868, his condition had progressed to the point that he was admitted to St. Elizabeths Hospital, a lunatic asylum (as mental health hospitals were then called) in Washington, D.C.
 After 18 months he showed no improvement.